Upgrading to MuseScore Studio 4 from earlier versions

 Inspector

 The Inspector from earlier versions of MuseScore is now known as the Properties panel.
 Every option in this panel has been re-organized and the entire experience has been streamlined.
 By default, the Properties panel displays multiple useful options, like the ability to show or hide empty staves and various other types of score markings.
-Whereas previously you needed to select single element types before you could make changes to them, MuseScore 4 always displays relevant settings, regardless of how many different elements you have selected.
+Whereas previously you needed to select single element types before you could make changes to them, MuseScore Studio 4 always displays relevant settings, regardless of how many different elements you have selected.

 New playback and VSTi support

-Playback improvements are the single largest change to MuseScore 4.
+Playback improvements are the single largest change to MuseScore Studio 4.
 Apart from new sample libraries (Muse Sounds, available as a separate download), there’s now support for VSTi plugins, which can be applied to instruments using the new mixer panel.
 The mixer also lets you easily switch between VSTi, SoundFonts and the Muse Sounds libraries, while also supporting VST effects.
-Sounds will now always be saved on a per-score basis, so there is no longer any need for the Synthesizer panel found in MuseScore 3 (this has been removed in MuseScore 4).
+Sounds will now always be saved on a per-score basis, so there is no longer any need for the Synthesizer panel found in MuseScore 3 (this has been removed in MuseScore Studio 4).
 If you previously used SFZ files for playback in MuseScore 3, we now recommend that you use a free VST sampler, like Sfizz or Sforzando, both of which support SFZ playback.

 Engraving improvements

-MuseScore 4 features many engraving improvements, some of which will have an effect on the appearance and layout of scores created in earlier versions.
+MuseScore Studio 4 features many engraving improvements, some of which will have an effect on the appearance and layout of scores created in earlier versions.
 The most significant changes affect the placement of beams, slurs and ties, horizontal spacing, and page layout.
 There are far too many changes to list here, so those interested in learning more about the particularities may wish to read this dedicated document (link forthcoming) that explains and illustrates everything in detail.

-An unavoidable consequence of having made such significant engraving improvements is that it will not be possible to open a score in MuseScore 4 from an earlier version of MuseScore and have it look identical.
+An unavoidable consequence of having made such significant engraving improvements is that it will not be possible to open a score in MuseScore Studio 4 from an earlier version of MuseScore and have it look identical.

 Cloud storage